st-bert/learn-microservices/modules/containerization/slides/2 - Image creation (generic).md

 **Read-Only Layers**: Once built, all the layers in a Docker image are **read-only**.
 When the image is used to start a container, Docker combines these read-only layers into a unified view using a **Union File System** (like **OverlayFS**), allowing them to act as a single entity.

 **Layer Caching**: Docker caches layers to make builds faster.
-If a Dockerfile instruction hasn’t changed, Docker reuses the previously built layer, improving build performance.
+If a Dockerfile instruction has not changed, Docker reuses the previously built layer, improving build performance.

 **Layer Reuse**: Because layers are independent and reusable, multiple images can share common layers.
 For instance, if two images are built on the same base image (e.g., Ubuntu), they can reuse the base layer, reducing storage needs and speeding up deployment.